 We want bigger, better holidays

 Travellers want those dream holidays where everything is taken care of, and that’s reflected in the latest search trends.
-In Czechia, search interest for “dream lagoon” has grown by 1400%.
-In South Africa, search interest for “packages including flights” has grown by 1100%, while in Hungary, search interest for “nyaralás all inclusive” (“all inclusive vacation”) has grown by 360%.
+In France, search interest for “ski tout compris” (“all inclusive skiing”) has grown by 355%.
+In South Africa, search interest for “packages including flights” has grown by 12X, while in the U.K., search interest for “travelling to spain” has grown by 540%.

 With many people facing greater financial challenges, and the region itself in a state of unrest, search trends don’t necessarily indicate that we are acting upon our inquiries and taking more holidays — but it certainly hasn’t stopped us dreaming.